April 24, 2020

 ACROSS THE BRIDGE (1957)

 This slightly longer-than-necessary, one-hundred-three-minute British film is notable for Rod Steiger's gravitating performance along with some interesting camera positions and closeups in the film's early stages.
 His intensity for offbeat, often volatile characters is legendary though his range seemed to have few boundaries.
 All other characters fade by comparison.
 Yet for this film, he is almost an absurd figure of illogical attitudes and intents while channeling fellow method actor, Brando.
 His German accent is no better than Artie Johnson from Laugh-In television fame with his, “Vely Intelesting” signature comment.
-Perhaps another signature role though the film's believability factor suffers as he crosses America by train where the panicked Steiger is placed in some forced, compromising suspense sequences as he begins his cowardly escape from justice.
-Not to say it is not exciting.
+What might have been another signature role, the film's believability factor suffers as he crosses America by train where the panicked Steiger is placed in some forced, compromising suspense sequences as he begins his cowardly escape from justice.

 Based on a short story of the same name by Graham Greene, the film was produced by The Rank Organisation and directed by Ken Annakin and filmed at Shepperton Studios, Middlesex, England, UK, and in Spain.
 The set-up is quite engaging as Scotland Yard arrives with embezzlement charges at Steiger's British office.
 The doors are opened, providing visual evidence they have the right man as they witness a self-aggrandizing floor-to-ceiling “Stalinesque” self-portrait of himself.
 The music score supports their shocking revelation.
 Steiger gets the warning while at his New York office.
 With inevitable escape procedures already in place, he arranges his immediate departure to Mexico for a three-month hideout.
 Scotland Yard sends an inspector across “the pond” to apprehend the condescending embezzler.